This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings. It's freezer-friendly, too!

 - Chicken broth – vegetable broth would also be good here.

-- Salsa – use your favourite jarred or fresh salsa.
+- Salsa – use your favourite jarred or fresh variety.

 - Lime juice – freshly squeezed or bottled lime or even lemon juice will work.